 In general, what makes the Halifax Donair is the Spiced Ground Beef mainly dominant in Garlic & Onion with some Heat and supported by additional Herbs & Spices that support the flavor overall in combination with the Donair Sauce.
 Which is a Sweet Garlicky Sauce based on evaporated milk.
 It is served on Lebanese Flat Bread with Diced Onions & Tomatoes.

-The Standard Base Seasoning is 1 tsp per lbs of Ground Meat with the exception of Cayenne Pepper which is 1/8 tsp and upwards.
-Some only use 1/2 tsp Garlic & Onion per 1 lb of meat.
+The Standard base Seasoning is 1 tsp each of the below ingredients per lb. of Ground Beef.
+With the exception of Cayenne Pepper.
+Which is 1/8 tsp and upwards.
+Some only use 1/2 tsp Garlic & Onion per 1 lb. of Beef.
 You can start with 1/2 tsp Black Pepper, Onion & Garlic, and 1/8 tsp Cayenne Pepper and then up it based on your preference.
-Some use Italian Seasoning or Za’atar in place of Oregano.
-MSG is almost always added in restaurant versions.
+Some use Italian Seasoning or Za’atar in place of Oregano or alongside Oregano.
+A lot of MSG is always added in restaurant versions.

 - Black Pepper